winauth/SteamAuth/README.md

 Add require.

-	var SteamAuth = require("steamauth");
+	var SteamAuth = require("./SteamAuth");

-In normal cases, a time-sync must be do either for SteamAuth or individual SteamAuth instances.
+In normal cases, a time-sync must be done either for SteamAuth or individual SteamAuth instances.
 This sets the drift between the host computer and Steam servers needed to calculate the correct code.

 	// Perform an initial time sync
 	SteamAuth.Sync(function(err)